MichaelCade/90DaysOfDevOps/Days/day87.md

 ![](Images/Day87_Data22.png)

-But more importantly how is our High-Score list looking in our mission critical application.
-You will have to start the port forward again to pacman as we previously covered.
+But more importantly, how is our High-Score list looking in our mission-critical application.
+You will have to start the port forward again to Pacman as we previously covered.

 ![](Images/Day87_Data23.png)

-A super simple demo and only really touching the surface of what Kasten K10 can really achieve when it comes to backup.
-I will be creating some more in depth video content on some of these areas in the future.
+A super simple demo and only really touching the surface of what Kasten K10 can achieve when it comes to backup.
+I will be creating some more in-depth video content on some of these areas in the future.
 We will also be using Kasten K10 to highlight some of the other prominent areas around Data Management when it comes to Disaster Recovery and the mobility of your data.

-Next we will take a look at Application consistency.
+Next, we will take a look at Application consistency.

 ## Resources